eslint-community/eslint-plugin-eslint-plugin/docs/rules/no-incomplete-meta-schema.md

 <!-- end auto-generated rule header -->

-Rule option schemas can be valid while leaving important authoring policies implicit.
-This opt-in rule reports four places where a schema author may want to state that policy explicitly.
+Rule option schemas can be valid while leaving important authoring choices implicit.
+This opinionated rule is intended to remain opt-in and reports places where schema authors may want to state those choices explicitly.

 ## Rule Details